intoli/exodus/README.md

 ## Contributing

-Contributions are welcome, but please follow these contributor guideline that are outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+Contributions are welcome, but please follow these contributor guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License